 (San Francisco, CA – March 29, 2018) – Five senior citizens have filed a Second Amended Complaint against Brookdale Senior Living, Inc. in federal court in San Francisco accusing Brookdale of financial abuse and widespread violations of the Americans with Disabilities Act of 1990 (“ADA”).
 Brookdale is the largest provider of assisted living for senior citizens and persons with disabilities in the U.S. and its stock trades on the New York Stock Exchange.
 There are more than 5,000 residents in Brookdale’s 89 assisted living facilities in California.
-This is believed to be the first class action lawsuit against an assisted living provider to be brought under the ADA.
 Today’s court filing is here: Stiner v.
 Brookdale Second Amended Complaint

 Plaintiffs and their families came to Brookdale because they required assistance with their activities of daily living including medication management, dressing, bathing, toileting, hygiene, food preparation, laundry and transportation.
 Rather than finding the care and comfort they needed, plaintiffs, their family members, and the proposed class they seek to represent have all encountered in Brookdale a system of understaffed assisted living facilities that fails to consistently provide even the most basic level of promised care.